janmejoysarkar/zernike_to_psf/README.md

 # PSF Generator from Zernike Coefficients

-Generate PSFs from Zernike Coefficients.
+Generate PSFs from Zernike Coefficients with `psf_generator_cartesian.py`.
 Also, generate wavefront map for unit circle.

 Steps:
 - Wavefront map is generated from a list of Zernike Coefficients.